 Liquidated Damages Clauses in the Technology Agreement: We have previously discussed the McFarling case decided in 2002 [below we refer to this case as McFarling I].
 In McFarling I defendant argued that Monsanto's technology agreements were an illegal restraint on trade and that the patents were unenforceable.
-The U.S. Court of Appeals for the Federal Circuit affirmed the district court's grant of the preliminary injunction (ordering McFarling not to save seed) and upheld Monsanto's forum selection clause in the technology agreement.
-However, whether Monsanto's liquidated damages clause in the technology agreement was enforceable patent rights in Roundup Ready® beans. would be decided in a subsequent case ["McFarling II"].
+The U.S. Court of Appeals for the Federal Circuit affirmed the district court's grant of the preliminary injunction (ordering McFarling not to save seed) and upheld Monsanto's forum selection clause in the technology agreement.54 However, whether Monsanto's liquidated damages clause in the technology agreement was enforceable patent rights in Roundup Ready® beans. would be decided in a subsequent case ["McFarling II"].

 of \$780,000.55 This six-figure damages award was arrived at using a formula in Monsanto's technology agreement.
 The formula provided for damages equal to the licensing price per bag of seed (at the time, \$6.50), multiplied by the number of bags (1,000 was used as a base), and enhanced by a multiplier of 120.
-This agreement provided Monsanto revenue resulting from the infringer saving the patented seeds.
-McFarling II rejected the as an impermissible penalty rather than acceptable liquidated damages (a reasonable estimate of actual damages).56
+This agreement provided Monsanto with damages 120 times larger than the lost price of Roundup Ready® soybean seeds is revenue resulting from the infringer saving the patented seeds.
+McFarling II rejected the damages clause in the technology agreement patent rights against U.S. farmers who saved as an impermissible penalty rather than acceptable liquidated damages (a reasonable estimate of actual damages).56